MdSazzadIslam/matching-engine/client/README.md

 ## Overview

-This is the frontend application for the Harver Matching Engine.
+This is the frontend application for the Talent Matching Engine.
 It provides a user interface for uploading candidate files and displaying match results between candidates and vacancies.

 ## Project Structure